erikeidt/erikeidt.github.io/Intro-to-Assembly-Compiler-Perspective.md

         <else-part>
     endIf1:

-Again the condition is reversed because we are tellikng the processor when to skip the then and do the else rather than when to do the then part.
+Again the condition is reversed because we are telling the processor when to skip the then and do the else rather than when to do the then part.

 The then-part ends with an uncondtional branch.&nbsp; If that code is executing we know that the if statement's condition is true, and the then-part has fired.&nbsp;
 Upon completion of the then-part the next statement after the entire if should execute, certainly not the else-part.&nbsp; The `else1:` label does not break